 Some do and some don't.
-I will offer advice and suggest solutions when it seems appropriate, but will usually brainstorm with the client and attempt to elicit the client's own insights into the best course of action.
+We tend to offer advice and suggest solutions when it seems appropriate, but will usually brainstorm with the client and attempt to elicit the client's own insights into the best course of action.
 It is a collaborative effort.
 For more information on this topic, see the discussion on this page of "Do therapists really do anything other listen and nod their heads?"

 I am worried about my teenager.
 Is family therapy appropriate?

 That depends.
 Family Therapy can be very helpful for teenagers who are struggling but there are times when it may be more helpful for them to do individual therapy, especially when they are unlikely to share what is going on with them in front of other family members.
 For more information on therapy options for teenagers read about therapy for Kids & Teens and also Family Therapy.

 My kid won't behave, will you tell us what's wrong with them?

 Understanding why kids act differently than we want them to can be difficult.
 It isn't always as simple as figuring out what is "wrong" with your child as it may be more what is wrong around your child or in relation to your child.
 Younger kids are limited in their verbal communication and limited in the power that they possess to create the changes they would like to see in their relationships.

 These limitations, either in verbal expression or the power to influence, can lead kids to make choices that can appear as "misbehaving" or "acting out" but that are fundamentally attempts to communicate or attempts to meet important needs (e.g. attention, care, respect).

 Before trying to figure out "what is wrong" or what needs to change, we typically try to understand what your child may be communicating through this behaviour.
 We are interested in knowing about the context that their behaviour is occurring within - for example - how you and the rest of your family interact with your child, what is happening for them in school, in their friend groups.